srinathvrao/srinathvrao/README.md

 - Machine Learning Intern at AstraZeneca, where I worked on projects in Cheminformatics and Bioinformatics.
 - Computer Vision Research Intern at IIITDM Kancheepuram, where I co-wrote 2 papers on Face Detection and Recognition in low-illumination environments.
 - Spearheaded the development of a Full Stack Web application for my Undergrad College's Model United Nations.

-#### My interests

-- My research interests lie in the intersection of Computer Vision and Robotics.
-- In the future, I want to work on Lunar and/or Martian Vehicles that use Computer Vision and SLAM algorithms.

 #### Fun fact: